-Most advisers, at least the ones I have spoken to, say that their most valuable time (and the time they enjoy the most) is spending time with their clients.
+Most advisers, at least many of the ones I have spoken to, say that their most valuable time (and the time they enjoy the most) is spending time with their clients.

 This is when relationships can grow stronger, trust is deepened and there is the potential to make significant impact in your client’s life.

-As building relationships and creating value for clients is the strength for many advisers doesn’t it make sense to leverage it even more?
+As building relationships and creating value for your clients is a strength doesn’t it make sense to leverage it even more?